“Each day void of pains would be a blessing. I’d call that a perfect life.”

 So live the life you feel is right for you, not the one that you’re bound to live.
 If you don’t take a stand for yourself, you see yourself as a loser and gather regrets.

-The past hurts, and couldn’t be changed.
+The past hurts and it cannot be changed.

 Such pain lasts.